 Security

-Signing authority, Canton privacy vs public chain transparency, and data isolation.
+Signing authority, Canton privacy vs public chain transparency, data isolation.

 API Reference

-Endpoints, accept quote examples, SSE events, and order lifecycle.
+Endpoints, accept quote examples, SSE events, order lifecycle.